factrylabs/factry-historian-datasource/README.md

 ## Introduction

-Empower any employee to analyze process data in a user-friendly way.
-The Grafana data source on top of Factry Historian allows business users to trend time-series data and analyze events, such as batches or shifts – with zero technical skills required.
+Empower anyone to analyze industrial process and event data with Grafana.
+The Grafana Data Source for Factry Historian makes it easy for users to browse assets, trend time-series and event data such as batches or shifts – with zero technical skills required.

+## Typical use cases

+- Browsing your asset structure (e.g. ISA88/ISA95 equipment model)
+- Trending time-series data, while auto-configuring units of measurement
+- Overlaying of events (e.g. golden batch analysis)
+- Ad-hoc overlaying of time-series data on top of events

 ## Features

 - Query historical data using the asset tree defined in Factry Historian
 - Query historical data using measurements from Factry Historian
+- Autoload Units of Measurement, Y-axis scaling and HI/LO boundaries
-- Query events from Factry Historian
+- Query Events from Factry Historian (e.g. batches, CIP cycles)
-- Annotate graphs with event data from Factry Historian
+- Annotate trends with Event data from Factry Historian
 - Use assets, measurements and events from Factry Historian as variables to build dynamic dashboards

 ## Installation